 Use the domain weights as the study map

-The official domain weights are more useful than pass-rate folklore because they tell you where the scored exam content sits.
-In RoleMath's current seed, CLF-C02 breaks into Cloud Concepts at 24 percent of scored content, Security and Compliance at 30 percent, Cloud Technology and Services at 34 percent, and Billing, Pricing, and Support at 12 percent.
+The official domain weights are more useful than pass-rate folklore because they tell you where the scored content sits.
+CLF-C02 breaks down as Cloud Concepts 24 percent, Security and Compliance 30 percent, Cloud Technology and Services 34 percent, and Billing, Pricing, and Support 12 percent.
+Confirm these on the current AWS exam guide before you build a study schedule around them.

 Why unsupported pass-rate folklore is weak evidence

 Cloud Practitioner is a popular search topic, so public pages often try to answer with a single reassuring number.
-Without AWS publishing a candidate pass-rate percentage, that number is not sourceable unless the page supplies its own transparent dataset.
+With no candidate pass-rate percentage on the reviewed AWS exam pages, that number is not sourceable unless the page supplies its own transparent dataset.
 A useful pass-rate source would identify the data owner, candidate population, exam version, time window, attempt type, and denominator.

 A training provider's classroom result, a self-reported forum poll, or a passing-score percentage is not the AWS candidate pass rate.
 RoleMath is not quoting unsupported Cloud Practitioner numbers here because repeating weak numbers makes them look stronger.
 The official AWS evidence gives a better answer: know the score standard, know the domains, and decide whether the credential is the right cloud-literacy step for your role.